golang/pkgsite/doc/frontend.md

 You can also use run the frontend locally with an in-memory datasource populated with modules loaded from your local filesystem.

-    go run ./cmd/pkgsite [-local .]
+    go run ./cmd/pkgsite [path1,path2]

-This allows you to run the frontend without setting up a database and to view documentation of local modules without requiring a proxy. `-local` accepts a GOPATH-like string containing paths of modules to load into memory.
+This allows you to run the frontend without setting up a database and to view documentation of local modules without requiring a proxy.
+The command accepts a list of comma-separated strings each representing a path of a module to load into memory.

 ### Testing